 The Energy Initiatives Section is also responsible for the building automation servers that control heating and cooling equipment in LFUCG’s larger facilities.
 Combining this information with utility data yields a deeper understanding of building operation which helps identify opportunities for water and energy savings.

 The Energy Initiatives Section hosts regular meetings of the city’s Energy Team.
-The meetings provide an opportunity to share ideas, report problems and coordinate project activities.
-Improved communications has been very successful.
-Energy efficiency criteria is being used to guide purchasing decisions in new buildings, repairs and retrofits and account-by-account rate analysis has identified less expensive options for many utility accounts, saving taxpayer dollars.
+The meetings provide an opportunity to share ideas, report problems and coordinate project activities with other divisions.
+The collaboration has been very successful.
+Outlier reports and facility benchmarks are guiding strategic plans for building retrofits, energy efficiency criteria is being used in procurement specifications for new equipment and capital construction projects, and continual rate comparisons are finding less expensive options for utility accounts.
+All of which save taxpayer dollars.

-To compliment these efforts, the LFUCG has established the Energy Improvement Fund – an internal revolving loan program that allows utility savings from energy management activities to be applied to future projects.
-The Energy Initiatives Section plays a key role in tracking project performance and making a business case for the next facility improvement.
+In 2010, the Urban County Council passed a resolution to establish the Energy Improvement Fund – an internal revolving loan program where cost reductions and savings realized through energy management measures can be reinvested in future projects.
+The Energy Initiatives Section plays a key role in tracking project performance and making a business case for the next improvement project.